 Since I need two microphones that are detecting different values - I don’t want both pumps triggering whenever someone at the table speaks - they need to be somewhat far apart from eachother, and close to each speaker.
 So I’m thinking of having them extended out like antenna arms, in the air.
 It would be better, therefore, if they were very light - light enough to stay upright or horizontal in the air, supported by wire - and also relatively unobtrusive.
 So I’m designing a microphone module, as opposed to a whole microphone board; this one will just have the analog mic, and the necessary capacitors and resistors.

 To overview: I’ll have two microphone modules as inputs; and two pumps as outputs (in addition to maybe some other “interrupt” actuator).
 The central board will have an Attiny44, and headers for the two pumps; there will also be a header for the two microphone modules.
 The whole thing will be powered by a 5V supply that plugs in - there are power connectors in the Harvard shop that you solder directly to boards.

 Rob advised me to put the regulator on the microphone module, rather than on the main board (the microphone runs at 3.3v; the pumps at 5v).
 So my microphone modules will take in 5V, but run the microphone on 3.3v; and the output will go to a pin on the Attiny44.

 After designing the board in Eagle, I milled it with the SRM-20 mill - the traces are pretty small, but hopefully they will be stable.

 I ran into a problem stuffing the board, when attempting to reflow solder to apply the microphone - the heat gun didn’t have a tip on it, so the heat was getting all over the place and ended up kind of lifting up some of the copper substrate - so there are tiny air bubbles.
-I might need to redo this, but for now it works!
+But they work!